If you see this after your page is loaded completely, leafletJS files are missing.

 It is rather hard to name the oldest Christian church as this religion evolved from older Jewish religions and there remain some uncertainties regarding of linkage of some Jewish sects to Christianity.

 Judaism and Christianity started to divide during the 1st century AD and Christianity was a clearly distinct religion in the 4th century AD.
-One of the earliest dated churches was located in Syria, Dura-Europos town – in this abandoned town there is found Christian chapel from sometimes around 232 – 256 AD.
+One of the earliest dated churches was located in Syria, Dura-Europos town – in this abandoned town there is found a chapel from sometimes around 232 – 256 AD.

 First really magnificent – and for long time unsurpassed – church is Hagia Sophia in Istanbul, Turkey.
-It is built in 532 – 537 AD and well represented the might of Byzantine Empire.
-Numerous similar style but much smaller size churches over the next centuries were been built in Turkey, Greece, Bulgaria and other countries of this region.
+It is built in 532 – 537 AD and well represented the might of the Byzantine Empire.
+Numerous similar style but much smaller size churches over the next centuries were been built in Turkey, Greece, Bulgaria, and other countries of this region.

-Wealth, fierce competition of influential Northern Italian cities and wish to revive "Golden Age" brought the next major style in architecture and other arts – Renaissance.
+Wealth, the fierce competition of influential Northern Italian cities, and the wish to revive " the Golden Age" brought the next major style in architecture and other arts – Renaissance.
 This was achieved with overplus – now the time of Renaissance is seen as the "Golden Age" of Europe.

 Important step in development of this architecture was construction of Basilica of San Lorenzo (Florence, Italy, 1419-1480s).
-Italy dominated in this style – major accomplishments in church architecture in these times are St. Peter’s Basilica (Vatican City, 1506 – 1626), the small but beautiful Tempietto of San Pietro in Montorio (Rome, Italy, around 1502), magnificent dome of Basilica di Santa Maria del Fiore (Florence, Italy, 1469) and other churches.
-Outside Italy there should be mentioned the beautiful Katedrala Sv.
+Italy dominated in this style – major accomplishments in church architecture in these times are St. Peter’s Basilica (Vatican City, 1506 – 1626), the small but beautiful Tempietto of San Pietro in Montorio (Rome, Italy, around 1502), a magnificent dome of Basilica di Santa Maria del Fiore (Florence, Italy, 1469) and other churches.
+Outside Italy, there should be mentioned the beautiful Katedrala Sv.
 Jakova (Šibenik, Croatia, 1402 – 1555).

 Baroque and Rococo styles